Consider removing these problem plants from your garden - Minimalist Gardener

 When looking for a native replacement

 In warm temperate and subtropical climates, consider Australian native hibiscus species or other native flowering shrubs that tolerate heat and drought once established.
-Many native hibiscus offer similar flowers without the high water demand, pest pressure or constant pruning.
+Many offer similar flowers without the high water demand, pest pressure or constant pruning.
+See our guide to native plants for beginners for widely available alternatives that perform reliably in these conditions.

 What problems can it cause